EOS-BP-Developers/wps-backend/contracts/README.md

 Parameters: `account_name committeeman, const string& category, bool is_oversight`

+Description: Register a committee responsible for a certain category.
+The account is added to the committees table.
+RAM is billed to the contract's account.
+All fields are required.
+Oversight power is given to the oversight committee.
+Committees can only be registered using `eosio.wps` permissions.

 #### edcommittee

 Required authority: `_self`

 Parameters: `account_name committeeman, const string& category, bool is_oversight`

+Description: Edit committee information.
+All fields required.

 #### rmvcommittee